Starkville to Meridian - Serving Central and East Mississippi

 Swing Gate

-Macon property owners with larger lots and farm lanes choose properly braced swing gates because they hold alignment through the seasonal expansion and contraction cycles of Black Belt clay and remain functional when drive entrances get soft and rutted in wet winters.
+If you've got a larger lot or a farm lane, a properly braced swing gate is what keeps your entrance working.
+We build them to hold alignment through the seasonal swelling and shrinking of Black Belt clay, so they stay functional even when drive entrances get soft and rutted in wet winters.

-Macon sits in Mississippi's Black Belt Prairie where clay-rich soils over Selma Chalk can stay saturated for weeks and then shrink significantly in dry spells - a shrink-swell cycle that loosens fence lines not anchored deep enough.
-The USDA Macon soil series is described as well drained with slow permeability, and Vertisol-type behavior is common throughout the regional Black Belt.
-For residential and rural fence lines here, we plan a minimum 30-inch embedment for standard line posts and use deeper settings with concrete collars on gate and corner posts, which are the structural anchors that take the most stress when ground moves.
-On high-clay, shrink-swell sites we also build adjustment tolerance into gate hardware and keep long runs tensioned from properly braced end posts rather than relying on shallow floating anchors.
+Macon sits in Mississippi's Black Belt Prairie, and here's what that means for your fence: the clay-rich soil over Selma Chalk can stay saturated for weeks and then shrink hard in a dry spell.
+That back-and-forth is exactly what loosens a fence line that isn't anchored deep enough.
+The USDA Macon soil series is well drained with slow permeability, and this Vertisol-type shrink-swell behavior shows up all across the region.
+So we set standard line posts to a minimum 30-inch embedment and go deeper with concrete collars on your gate and corner posts, since those take the most stress when the ground moves.
+On the highest-clay sites we build extra adjustment into the gate hardware and keep long runs tensioned from properly braced end posts instead of shallow floating anchors.
+You won't see any of this once it's done - but it's the difference between a fence that stays straight and one that doesn't.

-• Macon is the county seat and largest community in Noxubee County; the Noxubee County Library occupies a Romanesque building constructed as a jail in 1907 and later restored for library use.
+• Macon is the county seat and largest community in Noxubee County, so if your project is on an older in-town block downtown near landmarks like the Noxubee County Library (a Romanesque building put up as a jail in 1907 and later restored), we'll work to the tighter setbacks those blocks have.

 Frequently Asked Questions About Fences in Macon, MS